endulum/react-itinerary/README.md

 * [x] Use testing to fortify confidence in app functionality

 ## To Do
+- is context actually necessary? possibly remove, and reserve context use for larger-scale projects
 - use enter key to submit info when editing task/lists
 - after delete, redirect to list overview
 - explore styling